IvettB/585_Lab9/README.md

 - **Input Data:** **(Incorrect)** second password + received token from Step 6
 - **ZKP Step:** **Step 8 - Client generates a proof using the password and token**
 - **Plain Language Description:**
-In this run, the client mistakenly enters a different second password.
+In this version, the client enters a different second password.
 Because the proof is created using this password, it will not match the expected proof that the server is looking for.
 Since the proof is incorrect, the server will recognize that the client does not know the correct password.

 ---